restorenode/supplement-supply-chain-verifier/backend/README.md

 The chain client lives in `app/chain/client.py` and uses web3.py with legacy (non-EIP-1559) transactions to publish batch attestation hashes to the Initia EVM `BatchHashRegistry` contract.

+When `CHAIN_MODE=mock`, the backend stores published hashes in-memory for local/dev and integration tests.
+This mode does not require chain RPC or a private key.

 Verification recomputes the canonical JSON hash for the batch, reads the on-chain hash, and returns `verified: true` only when both hashes match and an on-chain value exists.